logzio/logz-docs/_source/user-guide/archive-and-restore/index.md

 Archiving provides a cost-effective solution for long-term storage of logs that don't need to be instantly searchable.

+When you need to investigate old logs after they have expired from your account, you can restore them to a temporary account with no additional storage costs.

 You can configure Logz.io to archive logs to an AWS S3 bucket or a Microsoft Azure Storage account.

-Logz.io will continuously archive your logs as they come in - and you will be able to restore data after it "rolls off the index" and is no longer available in Kibana.
-This can help you control your spending and keep your costs down by shortening your retention period.

-When you need to investigate or reconstruct past events, after the logs have expired from your account, you can restore them to a temporary account with no additional storage costs.

 ![Archive and restore](https://dytvr9ot2sszz.cloudfront.net/logz-docs/archive-azure/new-annotated-archive.png)

 You can get to this page by selecting
 [**<i class="li li-gear"></i> > Tools > Archive & restore**](https://app.logz.io/#/dashboard/tools/archive-and-restore) in the top menu.

+## Overview

 Archive settings
 : You can configure Logz.io to archive your logs to either an AWS S3 bucket or a Microsoft Azure Storage container.
 [Learn more](/user-guide/archive-and-restore/configure-archiving.html)